Humanimaliberation/pdfunite-with-bookmarks/README.md

 # pdfunite-with-bookmarks
-merges pdf files and keeps pdfbookmarks of input files in output file intact with updated pagenumbers.
-( Similar to `pdftk INPUTFILE(s) cat output OUTPUTFILE` )

-Additionally extra pdfbookmark-entries can be inserted for each file on level 1 whith titles based on filenames.
-If used the original bookmarks will shift one level down.
+merges pdf files, add pdfbookmarks for each file, shift original ones one level down.

-Without this file-based extra pdfbookmark entry one can also use `pdftk` directly:
+**If you don't need extra pdfbookmarks with filenames** use `pdftk` directly:
 ```pdftk INPUTFILE(s) cat output OUTPUTFILE```
 This also merges pdf files and keeps the bookmarks with updated pagenumbers intact.